Alia5/lovelace-expander-card/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
+Please start by describing the problem that you are trying to solve.
+There may already be a solution, or there may be a way to solve it that you hadn't considered.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**